shotcowboystyle/kalmiawoods/src/content/guidebook/welcome/welcome.md

 ### Print or save a PDF

-If you'd like to print some of the pages ahead of travelling, or if you'd like to save a PDF to your device, just tap the print button above.
+If you'd like to print some of the pages ahead of traveling, or if you'd like to save a PDF to your device, just tap the print button above.
 It won't print right away but it will create a PDF that you can save or print.

 ### And now, relax